AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Recommendations/content.rst

 Customer/Project specific tracking
 ----------------------------------

-All the verification related artifacts for a specific customer/project qualification are managed on a dedicated branch within our version control systems.
-Qualification kits for the specific customer/project are produced off that branch, which also tracks the QA cycles operated on the kits (QA reports, corresponding corrections, ...).
+For each specific customer/project qualification we assign an internal *kit identifier*, referenced for example in QA reports.
+All the corresponding verification related artifacts are managed on a dedicated *branch* within our version control systems.
+Releases of qualification kits for the specific customer/project are produced off that branch, which also tracks the QA cycles operated on the kit items (QA reports, corresponding corrections, ...).
+A typical kind of early change incorporated on the branch is the adjustment of the targeted operational environment parameters, to be accounted for when setting up the qualification environment for kit production cycles.

 Official baseline production
 ----------------------------

-Official baselines are generated on a customer-specific delivery for a precise operational environment.
-A specific folder and .zip file is created for each official release.
+Official baselines are generated for customer-specific deliveries aimed at a precise operational environment and software level.
+Once the configuration management branch dedicated to such deliveries is setup, a complete testsuite run is performed in the corresponding qualification environment.
+A kit version number is then assigned and the qualification data documents are produced.
+The resulting set of documents is packaged as a zip file which materializes the kit as a whole.
+This kit then goes through QA as needed and all or part of this cycle repeats until a positive agreement on the kit "acceptability" for release is reached.